 Community Payback directly benefits our local communities as service users carry out unpaid work.

-The court can sentence individuals up to 300 hours unpaid work.
+The court can sentence individuals up to 300 hours of unpaid work.
 Individuals must work at least seven hours a week, but if they don’t have a job they may have to work their hours more intensively.

 The work should not replace paid work by others.